lorena-b/lorena-b/README.md

 ### Hi there! 👋

-✨ I’m currently learning abstract data types and object oriented programming in Python.
+✨ I’m currently learning about data structures and object oriented programming in Python.

 <!--
 **lorena-b/lorena-b** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.